adamziel/django_translate/README.md

 You may also specify your own scannable paths using the `TRANZ_LOCALE_PATHS` setting in settings.py

+Supported formats are specified using the `TRANZ_LOADERS` setting.

-# Yaml and other data formats
+## Yaml and other data formats

 The recommended format for storing your translations is Yaml.
 That being said, json, po, and mo file are supported as well.
 Yaml has some perks, for example the following files are considered the same: